Yahoogle

 At EmailLabs, we recommend configuring full domain alignment and using both methods, as global providers are announcing the requirement of double alignment in the future.

-You enhance your sender credibility by aligning all three headers (Header From, Envelope From, and DKIM) with the same domain.
+You can enhance your sender credibility by aligning all three headers (Header From, Envelope From, and DKIM) with the same domain.
 Even now, despite the lack of a full alignment requirement, this practice is positively viewed by the security algorithms of receiving servers.

 domain-alignment